stutinainwal14/eventsphere/README.md

 **Node.js + Express.js**
 We chose Node.js with the Express framework for its non-blocking, event-driven architecture, which is well-suited for real-time, scalable applications like event management platforms.
 Express allows us to write modular, maintainable route handlers and middleware to efficiently manage API requests.

-**KafkaJS (Exploratory Integration)**
-KafkaJS was initially integrated to explore distributed event streaming and enhance our skillset in asynchronous logging and microservices architecture.
-It was used to publish audit logs for activities such as user signups, profile updates, and admin actions.

-However, as development progressed, we prioritized building and stabilizing the core features of the platform.
-Given that advanced logging wasn't essential for our current project scope, the Kafka-related code was removed in the final submission to reduce complexity and streamline the codebase.

-The architecture remains modular, and Kafka can be reintegrated in future iterations if the need arises for scalable logging, service decoupling, or real-time analytics.

 ### Frontend